Office of Academic Technology

 Strategic Academic Initiatives

-The OAT partners with Strategic Academic Initiatives on Learning Technology Adoption Process projects, including on developing data, evaluation, and assessment tools.
+The OAT partners with Strategic Academic Initiatives on Learning Technology Adoption Process projects, including on developing data, evaluation and assessment tools.

 Liberal Arts Instructional Technology Services